rayliverified/CustomPermissionsDialogue/README.md

 ---

->Dynamic Blur Background
+>Dynamic Blur Background ✔️ (Completed 2/22/2018)

-Create a dynamic blur to use as the dialogue's background.
-Currently, this library uses a transparent gradient as the dialogue's background.

-An attempt to create a dynamic blur was made and can be viewed in the `blur` branch.
-Unfortunately, the blur library used does not position the blurred background correctly.
-This issue is detailed at https://github.com/Dimezis/BlurView/issues/63

-If you know how to work with the BlurView library, your help would be greatly appreciated!
+Thanks to [@Dimezis](https://github.com/Dimezis) for fixing his [BlurView](https://github.com/Dimezis/BlurView) library to work with DialogFragments.
+Without Dimezis's help, there would be no blurred background!

 >Sensitive Permissions Walkthrough